Rayrsn/Spotify-Ad-Killer/README.md

 ## Setting up and Running the script
 1. Replace the `"SpotifyDir"` value with the directory of your Spotify executable.
-2. Exit Spotify entirely or just pause the music.
+2. Exit Spotify entirely (Ctrl + Shift + Q) or just pause the music.
 3. Open the directory in your preferred terminal.
 4. Run `python main.py`.